Executive Functions ADHD: What You Need to Know

-There is often confusion when it comes to executive functions, ADHD (attention deficit hyperactivity disorder), and how they work in the brain.
-Executive functions and ADHD have many connections in how they affect people and their performance in life.
-It can be difficult to distinguish the differences, and many individuals even question, “How does ADHD affect executive functioning?”
-Well, to answer that, ADHD symptoms are commonly linked to deficits in executive functions.
-Now that we know, what are the main differences between executive functioning and ADHD?
-To start, ADHD is a clinically diagnosed brain disorder while executive dysfunction, or even “executive function disorder,” is not—despite the name.
+The relation between executive functions, ADHD (attention deficit hyperactivity disorder), and how they work in the brain is significant to understand yourself better.
+They have many connections in how they affect people and their performance in life.
+Symptoms are commonly linked to deficits in executive functions.
+ADHD is a clinically diagnosed brain disorder while executive dysfunction, or even “executive function disorder,” is not—despite the name.
 It is solely a deficit.

 Instead, an executive function disorder is described as the inability to use skills to attain goals or complete everyday tasks, while ADHD is mainly centered on focus, impulse control, and holding attention.
-To elaborate more, individuals with ADHD can have issues with executive functioning, but having an executive functioning disorder does not always mean a person has ADD or ADHD.
-In understanding more about those living with executive functions ADHD, it’s necessary to take a look into when they begin and how they develop.
+To elaborate more, individuals can have issues with executive functioning, but having an executive functioning disorder does not always mean a person has ADD or ADHD.
+In understanding more about those living with both, it’s necessary to take a look into when they begin and how they develop.

-An individual may have difficulty with executive functions, ADHD, or both.
-Let’s look at the origins for executive functioning and ADHD and how they may have developed.
 For an adult with ADHD it may have run in the family, come from complications during development or from their surroundings.
-Regardless, ADHD begins in childhood with 60-90% of kids shown to not outgrow it and continue to have ADHD as an adult.
-So, how does ADHD affect executive functioning?
+Regardless, it begins in childhood with 60-90% of kids shown to not outgrow it and continue to have it as an adult.
 Executive function skills develop as early as 3 years old and build over time.
-However, studies show ADHD kids to be about 30-40% behind in their ability to switch through executive function skills.
-This may carry on into adulthood, as studies show similar symptoms in children with ADHD and adults with ADHD.
-No matter the age or how it developed, executive functioning ADHD can be improved by learning organization and management strategies.
-Adults with ADHD tend to feel “stuck,” or that it’s too late to improve as they’ve lived with these complications and have fixed thought patterns built over the years.
-It’s important to know what signs you recognized growing up and now into adolescence to learn more about improving executive functions, ADHD or both.
+However, studies show kids to be about 30-40% behind in their ability to switch through executive function skills.
+This may carry on into adulthood, as studies show similar symptoms in children and adults with ADHD.
+No matter the age or how it developed, it can be improved by learning organization and management strategies.
+Adults with Attention Deficit Hyperactivity Disorder tend to feel “stuck,” or that it’s too late to improve as they’ve lived with these complications and have fixed thought patterns built over the years.
+It’s important to know what signs you recognized growing up and now into adolescence to learn more about improving one or both.

 - Trouble staying focused, easily distracted